yassermessahli/Estin-Chat/milvus/README.md

 python -m milvus.data_upload.cli --push-bulk-to-minio <jsons-records-folder>

 # 3. Import bulk data from MinIO to Milvus
+# Use the returned parquet file name from the previous step
+# (You can also specify multiple files if needed)
 python -m milvus.data_upload.cli --populate-milvus <created-parquet-files-from-minio>
 ```